 One step toward identifying if your business is ready for a PLM system would be to experience Prep for PLM.
 Preparation for your PLM Implementation is going to be a necessary step toward ensuring successful implementation.
 Not only do you prepare your business for a successful PLM system for when the time is right but we can also help you with identifying when your business would be ready for a PLM implementation.

 In our experience we've worked with many clients with their PLM implementations and have found that clients are not ready.
 Very busy resources are assigned the additional collateral duty of supporting the implementation and it's not successful.
 There's too much to cover and identify that must be established prior to an implementation for resources to be effective in their implementations.
 In our experience it's best to prep for PLM.

-PLM for Process identifies process gaps and it does not allow much flexibility for resources to avoid or abandon process, which is why the software is so great!
+Effective PLM software paired with PLM process identifies process gaps and it does not allow much flexibility for resources to avoid or abandon process, which is why the software is so great!
 Process is how results are consistently achieved.

 The result of an implementation without preparation is very consistent.
-The more technically savvy resource in the project team becomes the admin and is now tasked with trying to complete the implementation by training and sustained member's involvements and performing jobs outside the scope of an admin user.
-This is what happens when members of the project team are not effectively shown how their job integrates into PLM.
+The more technically savvy resource in the project team becomes the admin and is now tasked with trying to complete the implementation by training and sustained members' involvements and performing jobs outside the scope of an admin user.
+This is what happens when members of the project team are not effectively shown how their job integrates into the PLM process.
 They never discover how to use or incorporate PLM into their daily routine and internal processes.
-Sure they learn about PLM for Process and how to create things in PLM but what's missing is the cohesion with PLM.
+Sure they learn about the PLM software and how to create things in the software but what's missing is the process and software cohesion.

 Prep for PLM

-Preparation for PLM for Process Implementation is where we focus on process development that includes cohesion with PLM for Process.
+Preparation for PLM software implementation is where we focus on process development that includes cohesion with PLM process and PLM Software such as Siemens, SAP, or PLM for Process.

 First we identify affected departments and resources.
 We learn about current process and cross-departmental relationships.
 We're looking for those process gaps so we can begin resolution to effectively iron out process design before we implement software.